 Modernists were obsessed with technology, and often made it a feature of their inventive art and writing.
 But have you ever wondered whether any modernists took the next step, and actually tried their hand at inventing?

-In this series of blogs, I’ll be introducing you to some modernists who have, and whom I’ve written about in my new book Reading Machines in the Modernist Transatlantic Avant-Gardes, Technology and the Everyday (EUP 2020).
+In this series of blogs, Eric White introduces some modernists who have, and whom he’s written about in his new book Reading Machines in the Modernist Transatlantic Avant-Gardes, Technology and the Everyday (EUP 2020).

 Rose (and Bob) Brown’s Reading Machine

 Poetry aficionados, media archaeologists and scholars of modernism might have heard of the ‘godfather of the e-reader’ Bob Brown, and his infamous ‘Reading Machine’ – but his wife Rose is an equally compelling figure.
 In fact, her story changes how we understand the connections between technological and literary innovation, and their capacity to promote social change – and with one exception, it has remained untold.

 Bob dreamed up his ‘reading machine’ in 1915 while writing imagist poetry and trading shares in Greenwich Village.
 His invention combined an early form of microfilm technology with new type of writing that he called the ‘readies’ (after the ‘talkies’ in cinema).
 The result was a single stream of magnified, flamboyant text that looked like Gertrude Stein’s Tender Buttons in telegraphese read through a stock-market ticker.
 Bob returned to the invention occasionally in the 1920s, but when he and Rose settled in the expatriate enclave of Cagnes-sur-mer, France in 1929, they invited their modernist friends (including Stein, Alfred Kreymborg, Ezra Pound, and William Carlos Williams) to write samples for this prototype technology.